 Coxhoe Parish Council considered all representations received and agreed to ‘adopt’ the plan at its meeting on 5th September 2012.

-During the plan preparation process there were regular updates in both the Coxhoe Chronicle and the Quarrington Hill Newsletter now know as Hill Talk.
+During the plan preparation process there were regular updates in both the Coxhoe Chronicle and the Quarrington Hill Newsletter.
 In addition the Coxhoe Parish Council’s Community website was also regularly updated

 What you can also find out from this section of the website?